-Security Advisories are only made for issues affecting stable releases (Y.x-Z.0 or higher) in the supported major version branches (at the time of writing Drupal 6.x and Drupal 7.x).
+Security Advisories are only made for issues affecting stable releases (Y.x-Z.0 or higher) in the supported major version branches (at the time of writing Drupal 6.x, Drupal 7.x and Drupal 8.x).
 That means no security advisories for development releases (-dev), ALPHAs, BETAs or RCs.

 Support means both as supported by Drupal core and by the project maintainer via their project page.

 The requirement for a full release means that the Security Team will not create an advisory for "sandbox" projects nor projects hosted via external repositories such as some distributions.

 We do not take the usage of a project into account to keep this policy clear for our users.